How to Use Kiosk Mode with Meta Quest

-After working with Meta Quest devices for years, we created a solution to that problem.
-ArborXR is an MDM solution designed to power your AR and VR devices, giving you the control you need to confidently manage your devices.
+ArborXR is an MDM solution designed to power AR and VR devices, giving admins the control they need to confidently manage XR devices.

-In order to place a Meta Quest in kiosk mode you need to:
+In order to place the Meta Quest in kiosk mode, you need to:

-- Set up Meta Quest with Facebook and Oculus Accounts.
+- Set up Meta Quest with a Meta account.

 - Create a Developer account and place the device in Developer Mode.

-- Install an MDM that offers kiosk mode.
+- Install an MDM that offers kiosk mode like ArborXR.

 The next time this device comes online and connects to ArborXR’s servers, it will be in kiosk mode!

-With the right XR MDM, it’s easy to set up your devices.
+With the right XR MDM, it’s easy to set up devices.

-Working with Meta’s Quests can be a little frustrating at times due to their native restrictions, but we have a lot of experience in how to get the most out of your VR headsets.
+We’re here to help you with any VR/AR needs.
+Working with the Meta Quest can be a little frustrating at times due to their native restrictions, but we have a lot of experience in how to get the most out of XR headsets.